vivekschauhan/amp/docs/installation/linux/ubuntulinux.md

 AMP is supported on these Ubuntu operating systems:

+- Ubuntu Precise 12.04 (LTS)
 - Ubuntu Xenial 16.04 (LTS)
 - Ubuntu Wily 15.10
 - Ubuntu Trusty 14.04 (LTS)

-This page instructs you to install using Docker-managed release packages and installation mechanisms.
+This page instructs you to install using AMP release packages and installation mechanisms.
 Using these packages ensures you get the latest release of Docker.
-If you wish to install using Ubuntu-managed packages, consult your Ubuntu documentation.

 >**Note**: Ubuntu Utopic 14.10 and 15.04 exist in Docker's `APT` repository but
 > are no longer officially supported.

 ## Prerequisites

-Docker requires a 64-bit installation regardless of your Ubuntu version.
+AMP requires a 64-bit installation regardless of your Ubuntu version.
 Additionally, your kernel must be 3.10 at minimum.
 The latest 3.10 minor version or a newer maintained version are also acceptable.

+>**Note**: If you want to start fresh, you can also follow this [quick tutorial](./vbox-xenial-tuto.md) to initialize your AMP environment.

 Kernels older than 3.10 lack some of the features required to run Docker containers.
 These older versions are known to have bugs which cause data loss